vanhoefm/fragattacks/research/README.md

 | `ping I,F,BE,AE`                 | Inject two fragments encrypted under a different key.
 | `ping I,F,BE,AE --pn-per-qos`    | Same as above, but also works if the target only accepts consecutive PNs.
 | <div align="center">*Cache attacks (§5)*</div>
-| `ping I,E,R,AE`                  | Inject a fragment, try triggering a reassociation, and inject second fragment.
+| `ping I,E,R,AE`                  | Inject a fragment, try triggering a _reassociation_, and inject second fragment.
 | `ping I,E,R,E`                   | Same as above, but with a longer delay before sending the second fragment.
-| `ping I,E,R,AE --full-reconnect` | Inject a fragment, deauthenticate and reconnect, then inject second fragment.
+| `ping I,E,R,AE --full-reconnect` | Inject a fragment, _deauthenticate_ and reconnect, then inject second fragment.
 | `ping I,E,R,E --full-reconnect`  | Same as above, but with a longer delay before sending the second fragment.
 | <div align="center">*Non-consecutive PNs attack (§6.2)*</div>
 | `ping I,E,E --inc-pn 2`          | Send a fragmented ping with non-consecutive packet numbers.